 Your description needs to answer that type of query.

-What to include in the product copy:
+What to include in product copy:

-• Who is the product for (height ranges, experience levels, specific needs)
+- Who the product is for (height ranges, experience levels, specific needs)

-• What problems it solves (back pain, small spaces, extreme weather)
+- What problems it solves (back pain, small spaces, extreme weather)

-• Specific use cases (commuting, remote work, outdoor activities)
+- Concrete use cases (commuting, remote work, outdoor activities)

-• Clear constraints (dimensions, weight, compatibility, requirements)
+- Clear constraints (dimensions, weight, compatibility, requirements)

 4. External validation from credible sources